 Grand Rapids native DNR officer involved in 2 rescues in 4 days

-ALGER & SCHOOLCRAFT COUNTIES, Mich. — Michigan Department of Natural Resources conservation officer Mike Evink rescued a man this week in Schoolcraft County who was overcome with carbon monoxide while trying to save a homeowner.
+SCHOOLCRAFT COUNTY, Mich. — Michigan Department of Natural Resources conservation officer Mike Evink rescued a man this week in Schoolcraft County who was overcome with carbon monoxide while trying to save a homeowner.

 The incident occurred at 3:43 p.m.
 Wednesday when Evink was dispatched to a home along Hutt Lake Drive in Schoolcraft County.